In this post I’m going to give you a scrumptious quinoa breakfast recipe.

 - Continue to gently scramble until eggs are cooked through and ingredients are mixed together.

-But oh my goodness, this is one tasty breakfast and also very satisfying.
+But oh my goodness, this is one tasty breakfast and also very satisfying!

 If I had the feta cheese on hand, I would have added that too.

-It’s healthy, it’s tasty, and it’s satisfying.
+It’s healthy, tasty, and very satisfying.

-Pretty soon I’m going to be making quinoa cakes, smoothies, and whatever else I can do with it!
+Who knows, maybe I’ll start making quinoa cakes, smoothies, and whatever else I can do with it!

 That’s how much I love this stuff!